antony-a-n/Hosted-zone-level-restriction-in-Route-53-using-custom-IAM-policy/README.md

-# Hosted zone level restriction in route 53 using custom IAM policy
+# Hosted-zone level restriction in Route 53 using custom IAM policy
 =============================================================================

- By default, you can't give access to to a IAM user to a specific zones.instead you have to create your own custom IAM policy to perform actions on a specific hosted zone in route 53.
+ By default, you can't give access to to a IAM user to a specific zone.instead you have to create your own custom IAM policy to perform actions on a specific hosted zone in route 53.

  Simply route 53 is the managed DNS service provided by AWS which allows you to purchase domains and manage your domains by creating zones for the domains.